MiguelB512/VBA_Stock_Analysis/README.md

 ## Summary

 Code effeciency and order is very important in programming.
-A 3233.3% increase in speed is infinitely useful and always beneficial.
+A 3233.3% increase in speed is infinitely useful and makes a big difference.
 Assuring that code is as smooth and concise as can be while still achieving the goal is the epitome of programming.

 When it comes to refactoring, there are both pros and cons.

-Some Pros are
+### Some Pros are:
 - Coding can become much quicker thanks to refactoring code that someone has previously written.
-- It can inspire you to change the code to be even quicker, more specific, or just be the missing puzzle piece that was needed
+- It can inspire you to change the code to be even faster, more specific, or just be the missing puzzle piece that was needed
 - For new coders, it's a good way to learn and experiment to fully understand how to properly or efficiently write code

-Some of the cons are
+### Some Cons are:
 - If not detailed, it can be confusing to edit code that was written by someone else
 - If not appreciated, a programmer may just copy and paste without fully understanding the code and being able to implement it on their own
+- When working in larger teams, refactoring may become confusing and make things slower in the end

 <br />

+### In Conclusion:

 When it comes to refactoring the code for this project, i didn't encounter too many of these pros and cons due to the fact that it was code that was written by me throughout the course of the module.
 I did learn alot from searching the internet and reading about for loops, conditionals and much more which was a huge help.
 This exercise taught me to not be complacent with the finished product because it could always be better.
-Refactoring will definitely be something that i use in future projects, not only code that i find online but also with code that i had previously written myself.
+Refactoring will definitely be something that I use in future projects, not only code that I find online but also with code that I had previously written myself.